This translation has been provided by Google Translate. Translation disclaimer

 Clarion Housing aims to keep your home well maintained and we continually check the work of our contractors to make sure that it’s of the highest quality.Your rent includes payment towards the cost of most repair and maintenance work but you also have some responsibilities.
 Before requesting a repair, please read our guide on who's responsible for repairs.

-After having confirmed that the responsibility of the repair lies on Clarion Housing the best way to request a repair is online through our repair diagnosis tool.
+After having confirmed that the responsibility of the repair lies with Clarion Housing, the best way to request a repair is online through our repair diagnosis tool.

 Once we receive your repair request we will discuss the most convenient time to carry out the repair and book it into the system.
 When the repair is booked you will get a job number along with the exact date and time of your repair booking.